 Birds fly, fish swim, and what does Jaguars do besides roaring?
-They do 360o loops and barrel rolls setting new Guinness world records.
-Jaguar knows how make debuts, and E-Pace is no exception, stunt driver Terry Grant made an impressive 15.3 metre long jump with a 270o ‘barrel roll’ setting a new world record.
+They do 360o loops and barrel rolls setting new Guinness World Records.
+Jaguar knows how to make debuts, and E-Pace is no exception; stunt driver Terry Grant made an impressive 15.3-metre-long jump with a 270o ‘barrel roll’ setting a new world record.

 Back to the E-Pace then.
-First thing to tell you is that the E-Pace will be produced in Asia too “to satisfy expected customer demand for the compact SUV”, says Jaguar.
-Which means the company wants to grab the compact SUV market here, dominated by BMW X1, Audi Q3 and Merc GLA.
+The first thing to tell you is that the E-Pace will be produced in Asia too “to satisfy expected customer demand for the compact SUV,” says Jaguar.
+Which means, the company wants to grab the compact SUV market here, dominated by BMW X1, Audi Q3 and Merc GLA.
 In Europe, the E-Pace will be manufactured by Magna Steyr, the same people who make G-Class.

-The E-Pace gets Adaptive Matrix LED headlamps, LED tail lamps, and 21-inch wheels on the outside.
-Interiors are packed with optional 12.3-inch digital instrument cluster, 10-inch touchscreen infotainment system, optional 4G Wi-Fi hotspot for up to eight devices, choice of two premium audio systems developed with Meridian, TFT head-up display, sports seats with windsor leather, ambient lighting and so on.
+The E-Pace gets Adaptive Matrix LED headlamps, LED taillamps, and 21-inch wheels on the outside.
+Interiors are packed with the optional 12.3-inch digital instrument cluster, 10-inch touchscreen infotainment system, optional 4G Wi-Fi hotspot for up to eight devices, choice of two premium audio systems developed with Meridian, TFT head-up display, sports seats with Windsor leather, ambient lighting and so on.
 Just like its big brother the F-Pace, the E-Pace too gets an Activity Key.

 Transmission duties are handled by a 9-speed ZF automatic or six-speed manual in various front and AWD configurations.